How and when to apply

 English language proficiency

 It is important that you have sufficient proficiency in the English language to be able to succesffully study the courses open to exchange students.
 While we do not generally require you to submit a formal English language proficiency test, your level of English should be equivalent to IELTS 6.5/TOEFL 90.
+Please check with your home university regarding the required levels to be nominated for an exchange to Lund University.

 You must follow a study plan of 30 credits, which is considered a full-time study pace.
 Exchange students coming on an agreement through the Faculty of Social Sciences, or one of the Faculty of Social Sciences' departments, are required to take at least half of their courses (15 credits) within the Social Sciences.
 While you may include courses that are offered outside of our faculty in your application, you will not be prioritized or guaranteed admission to these courses.